 8. How do I arrange parking for removal vehicles on the day of my move?

 You can either arrange parking yourself or ask your removal company to help, but it is definitely important to plan for so that you don't risk additional delays or charges on move day.

 Find out from your mover the size of the vehicle(s) and if you need to make sure to speak to neighbours about reserving some space.
 If you are intending for the vehicle to park on a public road you may need to contact the council to get the necessary permits or dispensations if they need to park on yellow lines or reserve bays.
 Most removal companies will be happy to help assist you with this process if it's something you're unsure of and will know the right people to talk to and when.

 9. I want to store some of my items as part of my move - how can I do this?

-If you need to store some items as part of your move - whether thats temporarily between homes or longer term, whatever the reason may be - then it might be best to begin your search by specifically looking for a removal company in your area that also offers storage facilities too.
+If you need to store some items as part of your move - whether thats temporarily between homes or longer term, whatever the reason may be - then it might be best to begin your search by specifically looking for a removal company in your area that also offers moving house storage too.
 This will not only cut down the cost of using a separate storage facility, but also the additional handling of your items too.